The Official Guide: Wet Signature VS eSignature (2024)

 If you’re struggling with making a contract, why not try one of our templates?
 Our contract templates make the process of creating contracts for your clients easier and quicker.
 Just decide which contract you’d like to use, download it, and fill in the details!
 It’s just that simple!

 SignHouse is here for all of your digital signature and contract need.
 Our free plan is incredibly feature-packed - you don’t even need to enter your credit card information!
-With no strings attached, there’s no better time to get started.

-Embrace Digital Signatures using SignHouse
+Embrace Digital Signatures with SignHouse

 Hopefully, this article has helped you learn about the differences between wet signatures and eSignatures!
 The wet signature is quickly becoming obsolete.